-- (1) The reasons relating to other matters are: - (a) for emergency preparation activities (together with any other person or people who ordinarily reside with them or any immediate family member), provided such work is urgent and essential; or - (b) for emergency purposes (other than emergency preparation activities); or - (c) as required or authorised by law; or - (d) for purposes relating to the administration of justice, including (but not limited to) attending: - (i) a police station; or - (ii) a court or other premises for purposes relating to the justice or law enforcement system; or - to attend a community facility, which is permitted to operate under, and is operating in accordance with, the Restricted Activity Directions (Restricted Areas); or - (f) for the purpose of driving a person with whom they ordinarily reside where it is not otherwise reasonably practicable for that person to leave their premises for a purpose permitted under, and provided they comply with, these directions; or Examples: driving a household member who is an authorised worker or works for an authorised provider, and who does not have a driver's licence, to or from work. - (g) if the premises in which the person ordinarily resides is no longer available for the person to reside in or is no longer suitable for the person to reside in; or - (h) for the purposes of moving to a new premises at which the person will ordinarily reside; or - (i) if the person ordinarily resides outside the Restricted Area, for the purposes of leaving the Restricted Area; or - (j) if the person is permitted to leave Australia, for the purposes of leaving Australia; or - (k) for the purposes of national security; or - (l) to attend an inspection of real estate for the purposes of a prospective sale of the property, or for end of lease activities; or - (m) if the person is temporarily residing at a premises that is not their ordinary place of residence, to return to their ordinary place of residence.
+- (1) The reasons relating to other matters are: - (a) for emergency preparation activities or emergency response activities provided that the person can only be accompanied by other persons who ordinarily reside with them and/or an intimate partner; or - (b) for emergency purposes; or - (c) as required or authorised by law; or - (d) for purposes relating to the administration of justice, including (but not limited to) attending: - (i) a police station; or - (ii) a court or other premises for purposes relating to the justice or law enforcement system; or - (e) to attend a community facility, which is permitted to operate under, and is operating in accordance with, the Restricted Activity Directions (Restricted Areas); or - (f) for the purpose of driving a person with whom they ordinarily reside where it is not otherwise reasonably practicable for that person to leave their premises for a purpose permitted under, and provided they comply with, these directions; or Examples: driving a household member who is an authorised worker or works for an authorised provider, and who does not have a driver's licence, to or from work. - (g) if the premises in which the person ordinarily resides is no longer available for the person to reside in or is no longer suitable for the person to reside in; or - (h) for the purposes of moving to a new premises at which the person will ordinarily reside; or - (i) if the person ordinarily resides outside the Restricted Area, for the purposes of leaving the Restricted Area; or - if the person is permitted to leave Australia, for the purposes of leaving Australia; or - (k) for the purposes of national security; or - (1) to attend an inspection of real estate for the purposes of a prospective sale of the property, or for end of lease activities; or - (m) if the person is temporarily residing at a premises that is not their ordinary place of residence, to return to their ordinary place of residence; or - (n) for the purpose of recruitment, where it is not reasonably practicable for that recruitment to occur from the place where those involved in the recruitment ordinarily reside.